bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

 The data format in which the data was originally stored is especially valuable in case conversion elicits the loss of crucial metadata specific to manufacturers and specific iEEG systems.
-We also encourage users to provide additional meta information extracted from the manufacturer specific data files in the sidecar JSON file.
+We also encourage users to provide additional meta information extracted from the manufacturer-specific data files in the sidecar JSON file.
 Other relevant files MAY be included alongside the original EEG data in the [`/sourcedata` directory](../02-common-principles.md#source-vs-raw-vs-derived-data).